 Kill the Odor with Kindness

 When you work out, not only do you push yourself but you also push your sweat glands to pump out more sweat!
 Fortunately there are foot sprays and powders created to control perspiration and odor and keep your feet feeling good.
 At the Foot and Ankle Center of Lake City, we use Gordon's No. Five foot spray.
-But you can also use foot powder to keep your feet dry and free from odor.

 Keep Extra Shoes on Hand